Understanding asset classes

 See examples of our infrastructure investments

-Listed property investments are traded on a public exchange like shares.
-They are an investment in their own right.
-Real Estate Investment Trusts, or REITs, are a common form of listed property.
+Listed property investments are property owning entities and property businesses listed on a sharemarket.
+REITs, are a common form of listed property.
 The returns from listed property investments are closely tied to the overall real estate market.
-However, their value can also be impacted by the overall mood of the stock market.
-This means their prices can change quickly and by large amounts.
-As a result, they are generally higher risk than direct or unlisted property investments.
+However, their value can also be impacted by general share market sentiment.
+As a result, their prices can change quickly and by large amounts, meaning they are generally higher risk than unlisted property investments.

-We have both growth-orientated and defensive liquid alternatives investments.
+We invest in both growth-orientated and defensive liquid alternatives strategies.

 Fixed income investments pay regular interest over a set term, usually at a fixed rate.
 They can include bonds and securitised assets.